a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 This sounds easy but it does require some extra thought.
 When creating a database, it is easier in the long-run to build a database with sufficient feature columns as well as tables (and there can be many) than to build a database with insufficient columns and tables, only to have to add/change them later.
 I at least don't have fun doing that, so I try to avoid that.

 For my name database, I need to think about the possible functionality.
-For example, what I did last time was I retained only the most recent use of a name.
+For example, what I did last time (basically to avoid dealing with this issue) was, I retained only the most recent use of a name.
 That means that I didn't keep how popular the name 'Anna', for example, was in the year 1903.
 I can imagine someone (myself included) being interested in exploring names popular in a specific year, and if I store data that way, I can't do that.

 Ideas for functionality:
 * check for overall popularity: all-time favorites